mapzen/presentations/08-2015-JSGEO/README.md

                     color.gb *= vec3(min((v_world_position.z*.001 + .5),1.));
 ```

-In it we are adding a gradient on the **sides** of the buildings as they get closer to the ground.
+In it we are adding a gradient to the **sides** of the buildings as they get closer to the ground.

 Let’s see what happens when I comment it out (comment/uncomment that line):

 **screenshot to come**

 Because we believe that this .yaml style provides great flexibility for our engine, we didn’t try to hide the code in Tangram Play.
-We are making a ***professional*** text editor, one that gives total and transparent control on the design of the map.
+We are making a ***professional*** text editor, one that gives total and transparent control around the design of the map.
 We focus our attention on illuminating the experience of using it.

 Let me show you an example of this: